Kim Jong Un says North Korea isn’t making nukes, warns US on sanctions

 The annual speech, essentially North Korea’s version of the US State of the Union, is intended mostly for a domestic audience.
 Though it is dominated by issues viewed as mundane by international observers, it offers key clues into Kim’s thinking and Pyongyang’s plans for the upcoming year.

-This year’s address was marked by a change in appearance, with Kim choosing to deliver the speech while sat in a leather armchair in a study with paintings of his father and grandfather in clear view behind him.
+This year’s address was marked by a change in appearance, with Kim choosing to deliver the speech sitting in a leather armchair in a study with paintings of his father and grandfather in clear view behind him.
 Last year, he delivered the speech behind a lectern.

 In keeping with the last two years, Kim opted to wear a Western suit with pinstripes and a gray tie, eschewing the collarless formal attire he usually wears in public.